Thanood/monterey-user-manual/introduction/what_is_monterey.md

 # What is Monterey

 As mentioned in the Introduction chapter, it is advisable to read the **[Monterey overview](https://aurelia-ui-toolkits.gitbooks.io/monterey-overview/content/)** document before using this User manual with intent to create new or manage existing Aurelia applications.
-This recommendation is the consequence of the fact that Monterey is a very unique tool, that requires some familiarization.
+This recommendation is the consequence of the fact that Monterey is a unique tool, that requires some familiarization.

 For reader's convenience, here is a copy of the Monterey definition from the **[Monterey overview](https://aurelia-ui-toolkits.gitbooks.io/monterey-overview/content/)** document: